reinhard-brandstaedter/dynatrace-plugin-exasol/README.md

-# A Remote Plugin to Monitor Exasol Databases
+# A Dynatrace Remote Plugin to Monitor Exasol Databases
 This is a Active Gate remote plugin that allows the monitoring of the [Exasol Analytics Database](https://www.exasol.com/).
 It solely uses the statistics and metadata tables provided by Exasol to gather information.

 ## Dependencies